 Tasting bourbon is about more than just taking a drink.
 It’s a full sensory experience that helps you appreciate the craft and complexity in every bottle.
 You don’t need a super-refined palate to do it, either.
 The goal is simply to slow down and pay attention to what you see, smell, and taste.
 Following a few simple steps can help you identify the subtle notes in a classic bourbon or the fun, distinct layers in our Mash & Mallow S’Mores Whiskey.
 Ready to give it a try?
 Here’s a straightforward guide to tasting bourbon like you know what you’re doing.

-Step 1: Look at the Color
+Step 1: Admire the Color

 Before you even take a sip, take a moment to observe the bourbon’s color.
 Hold your glass up to the light or against a white background to get a good look.
 The color can range from a light, pale gold to a deep, dark caramel or amber.
 Generally, a darker color suggests a longer aging process in the charred oak barrel, which often means more complex flavors.
 The color gives you the first clue about the whiskey’s character and what you might expect when you taste it.
 It’s the visual start to the story your bourbon is about to tell.

-Step 2: Smell the Aromas
+Step 2: Take in the Aromas

 Next, it’s time to smell the bourbon.
 Instead of sticking your nose right into the glass and inhaling deeply, which can overwhelm your senses with alcohol, try a gentler approach.
 Swirl the whiskey lightly, then bring the glass toward you and smell it with your mouth slightly open.
 Breathing in through both your nose and mouth helps you pick up on the more delicate aromas without the harsh ethanol burn.
 You might notice classic bourbon scents like vanilla, caramel, and oak, or in our case, hints of chocolate and toasted marshmallow.
 This step primes your palate for the flavors to come.